- What does non-GMO project verified really mean?

 Both seals are great methods for avoiding GMOs.
 Both labels also help to provide greater transparency for consumers about what’s in their food and how it is produced and that’s pretty awesome.

 Beyond banning GMOs in fresh and processed organic foods, the USDA organic certification takes it a step further with a holistic approach to the health of our food system and food producers.
-Organic products are produced without the use of synthetic chemicals, which are dangerous for farmers, consumers, our land and water system.
+Organic products are produced without the use of synthetic chemicals, which are dangerous for farmers, consumers, and our land and water system.
 These extra steps help to promote a sustainable and safe food system.

 The Non-GMO Project’s strict set of standards and guidelines, including multi-level testing, ensures that companies and producers are avoiding GMOs in all aspects of production.
-The Non-GMO Project also provides education to the public about the risks associated with GMOs, the importance of labeling and tips about how to best avoid them.
+The Non-GMO Project also provides education to the public about the risks associated with GMOs, the importance of labeling, and tips about how to best avoid them.

 Go Organic for Unprocessed Foods